rayfaddis/octopress-BootstrapModal/README.md

-Boostrap Image Modal for Octopress
+Bootstrap Image Modal for Octopress
 ========================
 For the [Octopress][] blogging engine.